 Receptive language disorders often mean that children struggle to understand what is being said to them.
 Children may appear confused and this may be most clear in the classroom.
 Having issues following instructions at home or getting along with peers may also suggest a receptive disorder.
 Children are also likely to develop an over reliance on facial expressions due to a problem processing speech.

-Children who suffer expressive language disorders have problems expressing themselves through language.
-This can express itself in sentences with incorrect grammar, incoherent vocal noises, or through using inappropriate words.
+Children who suffer from expressive language disorders have problems expressing themselves through language.
+They can express itself in sentences with incorrect grammar, incoherent vocal noises, or through using inappropriate words.
 Many children with expressive disorders rely on simplified messages, rather than expressing more complex lines of thought or reasoning.

-With language disorders in children it is important that treatment begins as early as possible.
+With language disorders in children, it is important that treatment begins as early as possible.
 As children grow, they continue to develop new cognitive pathways for speech and language which become more difficult to change later in life.
-Speechaim offers therapy for children with speech disorders to help improve their language abilities from an early age.
+Our trained professionals at SpeechAim aim to set your child up for success in the future.
+We want to help instil a new sense of confidence in their communication abilities.
+SpeechAim offers therapy for children with speech disorders to help improve their language abilities from an early age.

-Group therapy: Many children experience vast benefits as a result of group environments.
-No two children’s language disorders are the same, meaning the children are exposed to the difficulties of others.
+Many children experience vast benefits as a result of group environments.
+No two children's language disorders are the same, meaning the children are exposed to the difficulties of others.
 This helps them understand that others have similar problems.
-Speechaim will create a comfortable environment where your child can develop their language skills.
+SpeechAim will create a comfortable environment where your child can develop their language skills.

 There are a number of techniques that you can use at home to help your child overcome language disorders.

 Singing or talking to your child will help them develop language abilities, allowing them to mimic you and practice their speaking skills

 Learning about your child's difficulties will help enormously.
 SpeechAim will guide you through this process and teach you to help your child independently

 Don't finish your child's sentences, if they struggle for words allow them to think of them independently.
 This will aid confidence and ensure they do not rely on you.